Your Team Uses AI Wrong (and Research Proves It)

 When a company tells us “AI isn’t delivering results,” the first thing we do isn’t check which model they use.
 We look at how they use it.

-Role-specific playbooks.
-The CFO, the operations manager, and the legal team need to interact with AI in different ways.
-We create role-specific guides with base prompts, collaboration norms, and validation criteria adapted to each function.
+From there, we build role-specific playbooks.
+The CFO and the legal team need to interact with AI in fundamentally different ways.
+These guides include base prompts, collaboration norms, and validation criteria adapted to each function.

-Fluency behavior measurement.
-Using a framework similar to Anthropic’s study, we measure how well teams interact with AI over time.
-We don’t measure how much they use it — we measure how well they use it.
+The third piece is fluency behavior measurement — a framework similar to Anthropic’s study.
+We don’t measure how much teams use AI.
+We measure how well they use it.
 The distinction matters.

 If you want to understand the full implementation process step by step, we detail it in our guide on how to implement AI in your company.